splk-flx - Creating and managing Flex Trackers

 When creating a Flex tracker, you can leverage any Key Performance Indicator resulting from the Flex search to generate metrics automatically through TrackMe.

-• TrackMe orchestrates and executes a Splunk rest search which returns various information per entity (in that case a given Common Information Model)
+• TrackMe orchestrates and executes a Splunk REST search which returns various information per entity (in this case, a given Common Information Model)

-• The information are interpreted by TrackMe as Key Performance Indicators, leading to the generation and ingestion of metrics in the Splunk metric store
+• The information is interpreted by TrackMe as Key Performance Indicators, leading to the generation and ingestion of metrics in the Splunk metric store

-• Generating Key Performance Indicators, and therefore metrics, is optional, in some cases this may not be relevant and totally expected (such as monitoring statuses of modular inputs)
+• Generating Key Performance Indicators, and therefore metrics, is optional.
+In some cases, this may not be relevant and is totally expected (such as monitoring statuses of modular inputs)

 screen1.png